nsfisis/php-next-after/README.md

 ### `nextDown(float $x): float`

-Returns the floating-point value adjacent to `$x` in the direction of negative infinity.
+Returns the floating-point number adjacent to `$x` in the direction of negative infinity.

 This is semantically equivalent to `nextAfter($x, -INF)`.